HMouaziz/BTEA/README.md

 #### Production (Temporary for Testing)
 - Dockerized environment with separate containers for frontend, multiple backends (switchable), and database.
 - Automated deployment scripts.

----

-This document lays out a clear plan for your project to analyze different backend technologies using a common frontend and deployment method, aligning with your goal of technology evaluation and performance analysis.